 Season your gravy with salt and pepper to taste.
 Or instead of salt you can use soy-sauce, which will darken your gravy and add salt and soy flavor.
 You can also add other darkening flavoring agents like Kitchen Bouquet or Gravy Master.
 You may also consider adding minced cooked mushrooms, minced cooked giblets, fresh or dried herbs (thyme, rosemary, or sage), and (or) heavy cream to your gravy.
 If you are using some herb in your gravy, then use just one, and use about half the amount you think you should, this will make the flavoring much more subtle.
 The gravy can then be put into a nice gravy boat for serving.

-Tip #1: Instead of using flour or corn starch, purchase instant gravy packets.
+Tip #1: For more flavor, instead of using flour or corn starch, purchase instant gravy packets.
 Use your broth or drippings instead of water with the instant gravy mix.
 If necessary, add enough water to make up any shortage of broth/drippings.
-You need to make sure your broth or drippings are cold before whisking in the instant mix though, or you will end up with broth with a lump of gooey gravy mix in it.
+Treat the gravy mix like you would corn starch, mixing it with a little cold water first, or you will end up with broth with a lump of gooey gravy mix in it.

 Tip #2: If I know I will be having guests for a Turkey dinner, the week before I am to have the turkey dinner, I make chicken in my Rotisserie oven, and save the chicken drippings.
 I store these in the refrigerator and remove the fat from the top.
 I can then use the chicken drippings and possibly the fat along with the turkey drippings to make my gravy.